rynddk/rolodex/README.md

 # Rolodex

 A single page app for a user directory using randomuser.me as an API.
+[Check out Rolodex online](https://rynddk.github.io/rolodex/).

 ![alt text](https://raw.githubusercontent.com/rynddk/rolodex/main/preview.png "A preview of the Rolodex app")